matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Using Shield VMs helps protect workloads from remote attacks, privilege escalation, and malicious insiders**

 - Protect against advanced threats with just a few clicks.
-- Ensure that workloads are trusted and verifiable.
+- Ensure that workloads trusted and verifiable.
-- Protect secrets against reply and exfiltration.
+- Protect secrets against reply, and exfiltration.
 - Secure boot prevents loading of malicious code during bootup:
     - Shielded VM instances accomplish this with UEFI firmware.
 - Measured boot checks for modified components during bootup:
     - Measured boot uses a virtualized Trusted Platform Model (vTPM).

-**Shielded VMs create logged events so you can monitor your VM's integrity using Cloud Monitoring**
+**Shielded VMs create logged events, so you can monitor your VM's integrity using Cloud Monitoring**

 - clearTPMEvent
 - earlyBootReportEvent